rbock9/penguin_project_4_frontend/README.md

 - Users can create, update, and delete posts via a form.
 - Users can click the blog title in the header to go back to the home page.

-- Originally Planned Features (postponed due to lack of time):
- - The user will be able to create an account using a username and password
- - The user will be able to sign in via Auth0
- - The user will be able to use a hamburger menu to see all posts

 ## List of Components

 - Header